 Currently, there are four structures on the property located in close proximity to one another, which were part of the Laurel Falls Camp for Girls that Lillian Smith and Paula Snelling directed from 1925 to 1948.
 These cottages have been rehabilitated and modified in recent years.
 Esther and Peeler Cottages were originally two of the pine cabins for campers and counselors at the Laurel Falls Camp.
-After the Camp closed, the two structures were rocked in and equipped as cottages to be used by Lillian Smith’s sisters, Esther Smith and Annie Laurie Peeler, after they retired.
-They are currently used for the artist retreat and for other residency programs offered by Piedmont College.
+After the Camp closed, the two structures were rocked in and equipped as cottages to be used by Lillian Smith's sisters, Esther Smith and Annie Laurie Peeler, after they retired.
+They are currently used for the artist retreat and for other residency programs offered by Piedmont University.

 The Common Room Cottage was originally a craft shop; however, during the last few years of the Camp, the building served as a dining room (fire had destroyed the original dining hall).
 After the Camp closed, the building was used as a gathering place for family members when they were visiting the property.
 The decor of the Common Room reflects Lillian Smith's interests, and it is furnished with memorabilia from her travels and from the Camp.
 There is also a full kitchen in this building with equipment designed to prepare meals for medium-sized groups.
 A washer and dryer are located in the cottage.
 On the other side of the Common Room, with its own separate entrance, is the Lillian E. Smith Museum.
 This small apartment served as Smith's final living and work space.
 It contains her desk and typewriter, various memorabilia, and copies of foreign translations of her works.